The music of Mairéid Sullivan and Ben Kettlewell is a hybrid of soaring traditional

 - Returned to Ireland: EU current affairs researcher

-- Returned to Australia: Convenor, over fifty live-in workshops for LaTrobe University's Environmental Awareness Week, "Evolutionary Cul De Sac: ways out" co-produced by Friends of the Earth & Down to Earth.
+- Returned to Australia: Convenor, over fifty live-in workshops for LaTrobe University & Friends of the Earth; Environmental Awareness Week, "Evolutionary Cul De Sac: ways out"

 - Dance / singing teacher: primary/secondary students